220 E 4th Street

 Director of Photography: Steve Cossman

-Special thanks to Amistad Research Center, Mounira Bouzid El Alami, Victoria Mangianello, The American Academy in Rome.
-Sean Gullette, Noemie Bablet, Mono No Aware, Tamara Corm, and Jared Ellner.
+Special Thanks to Mounira Bouzid El Alami, The Amistad Research Center, The American Academy in Rome, Ashley Fure, Ruy Garcia, Victoria Mangianello, Pace Gallery, Elodie Pong, Nadja Zimmerman, Mono No Aware, Tamara Corm, and Jared Ellner.